Why Do Most Review Response Templates Sound Terrible?

 Your response:

-Really glad you enjoyed it — always good to hear the atmosphere came through, we put a lot of thought into getting that right.
+Really chuffed you enjoyed it!
+Always good to hear the atmosphere hits the mark; we put a lot of thought into getting that just right.
 Hope to see you back soon.
-If you're around on a Thursday, the specials board is worth a look.
+If you're around on a Thursday, our specials board is always worth a peek.

-Why it works: It's brief, matches the energy of a short review, and drops a specific reason to return.
-No gushing, no over-thanking.
+Why it works: It's brief, matches the energy of a short review, and drops a specific reason to return without gushing or over-thanking.
+Just a warm, genuine welcome.

-How to personalise: Swap "Thursday specials board" for whatever your actual draw is — live music nights, the weekend brunch, a seasonal menu change.
+How to personalise: Swap "Thursday specials board" for whatever your actual draw is—your live music nights, the legendary weekend brunch, or a seasonal menu change.

 2. The Detailed Positive (5-Star, Mentions Specifics)